ourcodingclub/ourcodingclub.github.io/_tutorials/time.md

 class(monthly_milk$month)
 ```

 `head(monthly_milk)` shows us that the `month` column is in a sensible format (`YYYY-MM-DD`) and contains no time data. `class(monthly_milk)` shows us that the data is in the form of a data frame, which is ideal.
-However, `class(monthly_milk$month)` shows us that the data is currently being interpreted as a `factor`.
-Factors are a data class that can have distinct categories, but infer no sequential order or heirarchy beyond simple alphabetic order, so if we tried to analyse this data in its current form, `R` wouldn't understand that `1962-01-01` comes before `1962-02-01`.
+However, `class(monthly_milk$month)` shows us that the data in the `month` is currently being interpreted as a `character`, which means it is simply treated as text.
+If we tried to analyse this data in its current form, `R` wouldn't understand that `1962-01-01` represents a point in time and comes a month before `1962-02-01`.
 Luckily, `R` also has a `Date` class, which is much easier to work with.
 So let's coerce the data to the `Date` class:

 ```r
 # Coerce to `Date` class